 With EU renewable generation expected to double from 32 per cent up to 65 per cent by 2030 of the total electricity mix, interconnectors can provide flexibility and cost-efficiency Security of supply 2.
-Delivering improved security of supply and flexibility with more renewable energy sources (RES) By connecting Europe's energy markets, interconnectors enable countries to tap into a more diverse and sustainable mix of generation, increasing security of supply and flexibility in connected markets.
+Delivering improved security of supply and flexibility with more renewable energy sources (RES).
+By connecting Europe's energy markets, interconnectors enable countries to tap into a more diverse and sustainable mix of generation, increasing security of supply and flexibility in connected markets.
 The EU has the ambitious goal of a 55 per cent reduction in greenhouse gas emissions by 2030.
 This means at least doubling the EU RES target in the energy mix from 32 per cent to up to 65 per cent.
 Renewable generation is, by nature, more variable, which is why interconnectors can provide valuable flexibility to meet market supply and demand.
 Offshore grids will play a key role in supporting a European integrated energy system.
 Close regional cooperation in the North Sea region is vital in achieving this ambition.
 This collaboration will enable countries to unlock the potential of hundreds of GW of offshore wind in the North Sea.

-Nemo Link is one example of the value of interconnection between mainland Europe and Great Britain.
-The 1 GW interconnector links the electricity systems of Belgium and Britain, providing affordable, clean, secure electricity.
-Nemo Link has achieved two years of outstanding operational performance:

-- Availability of over 98 per cent, making it one of the most reliable installations of its type in the world - 12 TWh of electricity imported and exported between the two countries - More opportunities for balancing grids and limiting price spikes - Greater energy independency and system resilience for both Belgium and Great Britain 98% With availability of over 98 per cent, Nemo Link is one of the most reliable interconnectors in the world, with over 12 TWh of electricity imported and exported
+Nemo Link Nemo Link is one example of the value of interconnection between mainland Europe and Great Britain.
+The 1GW interconnector links the electricity systems of Belgium and Britain, and has achieved three years of outstanding operational performance: - 100 per cent availability between September 2021 and September 2022, making it one of the most efficient assets of its kind - 13 TWh of electricity imported and exported between the two countries - More opportunities for balancing grids and limiting price spikes - Greater energy independency and system resilience for both Belgium and Great Britain 13 TWh Nemo Link is one of the most reliable interconnectors in the world, with over 13 TWh of electricity imported and exported Case study 1: Overcoming power shortage issues

-Case study 1: Overcoming power shortage issues The importance of co-operation between the EU and the UK to support system stability was brought into sharp focus on 8 January 2021.
+The importance of co-operation between the EU and the UK to support system stability was brought into sharp focus on 8 January 2021.
 The electricity network in continental Europe faced significant system stability issues following a series of trips on the transmission network affecting the continental Europe Synchronous Area, which threatened security of supply.
 By exceeding the 200 MHz frequency limit, a large number of generation units changed their control mode by either activating additional reserves in the North-West area or decreasing their generation further in the South-East area.
 Some 1.7 GW of automatic interruptible load in France and Italy was disconnected and frequency support was provided over HVDC links.
 The North-West area received 535 MW of automatic supportive power from the Nordic synchronous area.
 A further 60 MW from Great Britain contributed to system stability and security of supply.
 The incident underlined the critical importance of continued co-operation to maintain the integrity of the network and system stability.
-60 MW 10 Case study 2: Meeting electricity demand in France
+60 MW Case study 2: Meeting electricity demand in France